 Follow us on Social Media

-January 10, 2022 11:59 pm (PST)
+December 16, 2022 - 11:59 pm (PST)

-Learn more about the application process, eligibility and resources available to help you submit your strongest study abroad application possible.
+Learn more about the application process, eligibility requirements, and the resources available to help you submit your strongest study abroad application possible.
 Competitive applicants are those who can demonstrate a strong alignment between their programs of interest and their academics.

 Prior to starting an application, students should be sure they understand the costs of study abroad at SCU.
 After confirming their participation in a study abroad program, students will be liable for withdrawal fees if they later decide not to participate.
 This page will help you understand the costs, submit a financial aid estimate to learn how your current financial aid package will transfer to study abroad, and search for scholarships.